An encounter with DIY cyborgs

-In rural small towns in the United States hackers are working on the fusion of man and machine.
-They develop devices and gadgets to implant into their own bodies, becoming guinea pigs of a transhuman future.
+In rural small towns in the United States techno-anarchists are working on the fusion of the human and the machine.
+They develop devices and gadgets to implant into their own bodies, becoming guinea pigs of an envisioned transhuman future.
 Their risky experiments and strong faith into technology’s emancipatory potential challenge science, medicine and ethics equally.

-The photographer has been following the US-american bodyhacking community since 2015.
+The photographer has been following the US-american bodyhacking community 2015-2019.
 His series, depicting makeshift arrangements and close-up surgeries, offers a counterproposal to the sleek visual iconography that commonly surrounds topics like 'enhancement' and 'future'.